 This guide explains how to link directly to library resources, including articles, e-books/chapters, and videos.
-Simply copying the URL from your browser's address field will usually not work, but many databases and other e-resources have functions for creating and sharing stable URLs or "permalinks."
+Simply copying the URL from your browser's address field usually won't work, but many databases and other online resources have tools for creating and sharing stable URLs or "permalinks."

 Linking is Better than Scanning

-Using links to the library's electronic resources in, say, your syllabi or Moodle sites is easier than scanning or downloading documents, and then printing them out or re-uploading them to Moodle.
-Creating new copies of licensed e-resources for sharing may also violate copyright or license terms.
+Using links to the library's online resources in your syllabus or Moodle site is often the easiest way to direct students to course materials held by the library.
+Creating new copies of licensed e-resources (by scanning, printing, or re-uploading) for sharing may also violate copyright or license terms.
 Links also help the Library know which e-resources are being used.
 For additional information see the Moodle Best Practices guide.

 Other Sources for Help

-If you have an electronic resource you would like to link to, but are having trouble making the links work, please Ask a Librarian for help.
-It may not be possible to link to every resource, but librarians can help you link to many, and to figure out the best alternative if direct links are unavailable.
+Please Ask a Librarian for help if you are having trouble linking to library resources.
+It may not be possible to link to every resource, but librarians can help you figure out the best alternative if direct links are unavailable.

-In addition, resources may have their own help pages, where you can learn if permalinks are available, and if so, how to access them.
+E-book and journal platforms and databases may have their own help pages where you can learn if permalinks are available and, if so, how to access them.